How to save money on electronics

 When buying refurbished, you won’t have as many product choices as when buying new.
 You may not be able to buy a company’s latests products refurbished, either.
 But if you’re game, buying refurbished can save you money.

 Example: A refurbished, gold 9.7-inch iPad Pro with 32GB and Wi-Fi and cellular networking is $619 refurbished vs. $729 new, a $110 savings in Apple’s refurbished store.
-Other retailers offering refurbished electronics include Amazon, Best Buy, Newegg, Walmart, and Dell.
+Other retailers offering refurbished electronics include Amazon, Best Buy, Newegg, Target, Walmart, Dell and Overstock.

 2. Get new deals pushed to you